 2. Embrace supply chain digitisation

 Despite the concept of “digitisation” being far from new, a surprising number of businesses still aren’t embracing it.
-The Hackett Group found that whilst 94% of supply chain managers claim that digital transformation will fundamentally change supply chains in 2018, only 44% have a strategy ready.
+The Hackett Group found that whilst 94% of supply chain managers claimed that digital transformation would fundamentally change supply chains in 2018, only 44% had a strategy ready.

 By using track and trace technology to monitor your upstream supply chain, you can gain a 360° view.
 Knowing exactly what’s going on in your supply chain means you identify areas of improvement – as well as where money can be saved.
 Also, for companies who use manufacturer rebate, tracking the supply chain can mean claiming millions of pounds of uncollected rebate.

 Analytics tools allow businesses to gain “big data” – large amounts of information from across multiple sources which when combined, give a view of the big picture.
 Despite 97% of supply chain executives understanding the benefits that big data can bring to their business, only 17% have implemented analytics in a minimum of one of their supply chain functions.

 In business terms, big data analytics could be the difference between sinking and swimming.
 Analytics provide information which, if acted upon, can gain competitive advantage.
 For some businesses, utilising analytics tools could result in a potential increase of their operating margins by 60%.